rarezhang/data_structures_and_algorithms_in_python/README.md

        eliminate the special case
        simplifies the logic of operations
        the header and trailer nodes never change
-       treat all insretions in a unified manner
+       treat all insertions in a unified manner

 ### general trees